Shmuel Harlap: Career

 In 1982, he was appointed chairman of Colmobil.
 The company began importing the Japanese car brand Mitsubishi in 1988 and Hyundai vehicles in 1994.
 Colmobil eventually secured about 20% of the Israeli car market.

 This success contributed to Harlap’s substantial personal wealth; in TheMarker magazine’s 2016 ranking of Israel’s richest people, he was placed 21st, with an estimated fortune of approximately US$1.5 billion.
-Harlap invests in startup companies; in 2017, his wealth doubled after Intel purchased Mobileye, for which he owned around 7% of the shares.
+Harlap invested in startup companies; in 2017, his wealth doubled after Intel purchased Mobileye, for which he owned around 7% of the shares.

 Publications

 Harlap published an op-ed on the Israeli-Palestinian conflict in Haaretz in 2017.

 In 2018, Harlap joined other Israeli businessmen in condemning the Israeli government's plan to deport 40,000 African asylum-seekers.

-Following the attacks of October 7, 2023, the Harlap family donated 120 Mitsubishi Space Star cars to the kibbutzim Nir Oz, Nahal Oz, Be'eri, and Kfar Aza.
+Following the attacks of 7 October 2023, the Harlap family donated 120 Mitsubishi Space Star cars to the kibbutzim Nir Oz, Nahal Oz, Be'eri, and Kfar Aza.

+Death

+Harlap died on 19 August 2026, at the age of 81.